 Although it is a well-known tourist city in Japan, there is no bustling traffic, no over-development of commercial tourism, no crowds and noise, but it always has the ancient charm of traditional art and pure and simple temperament.
 National treasure-level historic sites are hidden in the city, handicraft workshops that have been passed down for centuries are all over the streets, and any corner of the street is full of scenery.
 There is no doubt that Kyoto must be the most unmissable destination in Japan's itinerary.

-The beauty of Kyoto and its historical, cultural, and gastronomic background deserve more time.
-It's a great idea to stay overnight.
-It takes three hours to go back and forth from Kyoto to Osaka or Kobe cruise port.
-Wouldn't it be great if you could spend these three hours exploring Kyoto?
-We have arranged for you to stay in a 198-year-old Japanese traditional ryokan in the evening, which allows you to get in touch with Japanese culture and history while getting away from the small cabin of the cruise ship.
-In addition, you will be able to enjoy a nice Japanese meal in a decent restaurant where you will enjoy many delicious dishes from Japan.
+We have arranged for you to stay in a decent Japanese traditional ryokan in the evening, which allows you to get in touch with Japanese culture and history while getting away from the small cabin of the cruise ship.
+In addition, you will be able to enjoy a nice Japanese meal in a decent Michelin-starred restaurant where you will enjoy many delicious dishes from Japan.

 Osaka Port or Kobe Port